krunalahuja/ecommerce-spring-boot-with-microservices/README.md

 # E-commerce Spring Boot Microservices

-A **full-stack e-commerce platform** built with **Spring Boot microservices architecture** using **Java 25**.
+A **full-stack back-end e-commerce platform** built with **Spring Boot microservices architecture** using **Java 25**.
 The project is modular, scalable, and demonstrates real-world microservices communication, authentication, dynamic queries, and transactional operations.
 It uses **JWT-based security**, **email notifications for password resets**, and **CriteriaBuilder** for dynamic queries and pagination.

 ## Features